whya5448/dns-proxy-server/README.md

       ]
     }
   ],
-  "activeEnv": "", // what is default env name "lastId": 1, // hostnames sequence
-  "webServerPort": 0, // web admin port, when 0 the default value is used "dnsServerPort": 8980 // dns server port, when 0 the default value is used }
+  "activeEnv": "", // the default env keyname "lastId": 1, // hostnames sequence, don't touch here "webServerPort": 0, // web admin port, when 0 the default value is used, see --help option "dnsServerPort": 8980 // dns server port, when 0 the default value is used }
 ```